 Who must file.
 You must file Form 4137 if you received cash and charge tips of \$20 or more in a calendar month and did not report all of those tips to your employer.
-You must also file Form 4137 if box 8 of your Form(s) W-2 shows allocated tips that you must report as income.
+You must also file Form 4137 if your Form(s) W-2, box 8, shows allocated tips that you must report as income.

 Allocated tips.
-You must report all your tips from 2013, including both cash tips and noncash tips, as income on Form 1040, line 7; Form 1040NR, line 8; or Form 1040NR-EZ, line 3.
-Any tips you reported to your employer in 2013 are included in the wages shown in box 1 of your Form W-2.
-Add to the amount in box 1 only the tips you received in 2013 and did not report to your employer.
-This should include any allocated tips shown in box 8 on your Form(s) W-2, unless you have adequate records to show that your unreported tips are less than the amount in box 8.
-Although allocated tips are shown on your Form W-2, they are not included in the wages, tips, and other compensation box (box 1) on that form and no income tax, social security tax, or Medicare tax has been withheld from these tips.
+You must report all your tips from 2014, including both cash tips and noncash tips, as income on Form 1040, line 7; Form 1040NR, line 8; or Form 1040NR-EZ, line 3.
+Any tips you reported to your employer in 2014 are included in the wages shown on your Form W-2, box 1, Add to the amount in box 1 only the tips you received in 2014 and did not report to your employer.
+This should include any allocated tips shown on your Form(s) W-2, box 8, unless you have adequate records to show that your unreported tips are less than the amount in box 8.
+Although allocated tips are shown on your Form W-2, they are not included in box 1 on that form and no tax is withheld from these